Renormalization fixed point of the KPZ universality class: Introduction

 Interfaces evolving according to local stochastic growth rules have been extensively studied in physics, biology, material science, and engineering.
 There has been significant theoretical success over the last twenty-five years in describing such rough self-affine interfaces which evolve due to local processes.
 In short times such interfaces display properties particular to their local processes.
-However, in the long time limit, theoreticians predicted that certain universal scaling exponents and exact statistical distributions would accurately describe the {\it fixed long time} properties of a wide variety of rough interfaces.
+However, in the long time limit, it is predicted that certain universal scaling exponents and exact statistical distributions should accurately describe the {\it fixed long time} properties of a wide variety of rough interfaces.
 These predictions have been repeatedly confirmed through Monte-Carlo simulation as well as experiments.
 What is lacking, however, is a theoretical understanding and prediction of the temporal evolution of these interfaces, in the large-time scaling limit.
-In this Letter we describe, both phenomenalogically and statistically, the universal temporal evolution of such interfaces.
-We also describe both experimental and numerical means to verify these predictions.
+In this article we provide two complementary descriptions of this universal temporal evolution of interfaces -- one from a PDE perspective and the other from an exact solvability perspective.
+As of yet, neither of these descriptions are justified with mathematical proof.
+However, a variety of predictions arising from these perspectives can be rigorously confirmed (e.g. \cite{CFP1,cqr,QuastelRemenikReview,CH2,CorwinLiuWong}).